chihangs/slap/README.md

 ```

 ### Overview of Files

 #### New Method File
 slap6b.py: the most updated file for the new method SLAP, with relevant functions.
-To be incorporated into training files and experiment files.
+Used by training files and experiment files.

 #### Training Files
 The following 6 files for training AI were substantially upgraded from https://github.com/junxiaosong/AlphaZero_Gomoku which had copyright © 2017 Junxiao Song and MIT license.
-Upgrades include multi-processing and multi-tiers of evaluations, fixing bugs, aligining with original AlphaZero algorithm more closely, adaptively decreasing learning rate based on standard deviation of validation loss, speeding up by consistent data format and quicker winner check, aligning positions to array position index style (instead of co-ordinate style), more options to set configurations e.g. options to use n layers of residual blocks and extra FC layer for action etc. See details in code comments.
+Upgrades include multi-processing and multi-tiers of evaluations, fixing minor bugs, aligining with AlphaZero paper more closely, adaptively decreasing learning rate based on standard deviation of validation loss, speeding up by 100% by consistent data format and quicker winner check, export of loss and result data, aligning game positions to array index style (instead of co-ordinate style), more options to set configurations e.g. options to use n layers of residual blocks and extra FC layer for action etc. See details in code comments.
 game_array3.py
 mcts_pure.py
 mcts_alpha0_reuse.py